codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 A naïve implementation that I first came up with loaded all the `(Line, Freq)` tuples into a max heap, and then removed the top `k` elements.
-This approach is bound to spend up a lot of time in heap readjusting; a `O(log n)` operation.
+This approach is bound to spend up a lot of time in heap readjusting; a `O(log n)` operation, where `n` is the number of unique lines.

 While discussing this problem, [gsathya](http://gsathya.in/) whipped up a quick implementation in Python, the distinctive feature of which is that he uses a _min-heap_ that only holds `k` elements.
-We can restrict the size of the min-heap to `k` elements, and then only insert elements into it if the current element is greater than the minimum.
-Eventually, this min-heap of size `k` will hold the `k` largest elements, i.e. at the end of the operation it will hold the `kth` largest element as the top most element and all the other elements greater it.
+We can restrict the size of the min-heap to `k` elements, and then _only_ insert elements into it if the current element is greater than the minimum.

+This min-heap of size `k` will eventually hold the `k` largest elements, i.e. at the end of the operation it will hold the `kth` largest element as the top most element and all the other elements greater it.

 Let's see how we generate this `k` sized min-heap.
-The `iter` functions defined for the various collection types, iterate over _all_ the element.
-This is not what we want, at least for the first part of generate the heap.
+The `iter` functions defined for the various collection types, iterate over _all_ the elements.
 We need to find a way to take `k` elements from the frequency_table and then insert them into the min-heap.
+Let's discuss the code we use to achieve this:

 ```ocaml
   let k_heap = Hash_heap.Heap.create ~cmp:tuple_greater_than () in (* 1 *)